alxhoff/Datalog-API/README.md

 #### Literal

 A literal is used to display datalog's most rudementary data type.
-One literal is comprised of a predicate and the corresponsing terms.
+One literal is comprised of a predicate and the corresponsing terms (minimum 1, infinite maximum).
 A literal such as test(foo, BAR). would be represented using the following
 ```xml
 <literal>